 Janet Land: O’Henry Chocolate Bar and Pecan Butter Tarts.
 I can’t choose!

-Stephanie: Being in Haileybury, Ontario, at my grandmothers:she would bring me homemade chocolate chip cookies (we made earlier that day) and a glass of milk while I read Archie’s with the dog beside me.
+Stephanie: In Haileybury, Ontario at my grandmothers, she would bring me homemade chocolate chip cookies (we made earlier that day) and a glass of milk while I read Archie’s with the dog beside me.

 Lisa: Rice Pudding- although I never eat it.